 Operational Plan 2024-2025 Update Actions Status Comment Partner with the State Emergency Service to upgrade Wollongong Unit facilities at Montague Street On-Track Council has partnered with the State Emergency Service (SES) to deliver minor upgrade works to the Wollongong SES Unit located at Montague Street, to be funded by the NSW SES.
 Scoping for this project is now underway in collaboration with the Wollongong SES Unit.
-Continue to advocate for funding from the State and Federal Government to support disaster recovery and future resilience On-Track Council is chairing the Illawarra and Southern Highlands Regional Recovery Committee, established following the 6 April 2024 flood event, which was subsequently declared a natural disaster.
-Through this forum, Council continues to advocate for a range of policy and funding changes to support community resilience and recovery.
-Claims to the joint Commonwealth-State Disaster Recovery Funding Arrangements (DRFA) program in response to the 6 April event are currently pending.
+Continue to advocate for funding from the State and Federal Government to support disaster recovery and ing from the State Federal On-Track ernment to support Council is chairing the Illawarra and Southern Highlands Regional Recovery Committee, established following the 6 April 2024 flood event, which was subsequently declared a natural disaster.
+Through this forum, Council continues to advocate for a range of policy and funding changes to support community resilience and recovery. ruture resilierice Claims to the joint Commonwealth-State Disaster Recovery Funding Arrangements (DRFA) program in response to the 6 April event are currently pending.
 These claims are seeking to recover cleanup costs and repairs to damaged Council infrastructure.